Dhemaji: Geography

 Dhemaji is located to the north of the river Brahmaputra.
 To its north lies the Arunachal Himalayas.
 To its east lies the state Arunachal Pradesh and to the west is Lakhimpur, a district of Assam.
 It has many large and small rivers flowing through it.
 Some of them are Jiadhal, Gainodi, Dikhari, Dihang, Dimow and Simen.
 The Subansiri River flows by its western border.

 History

-The area of the present district was under the control of the Ahom Kingdom during their reign of over 400 years.
+The area of the present district was under the control of the Chutia Kingdom until it was annexed and made a part of Ahom kingdom in 1524.
 Ruins of the erstwhile capital are still there but not well preserved.
-A number of monuments Ghuguha Dol, Ma Manipuri Than, Padumani Than built by the Ahom kings are worth visiting.
+A number of monuments Ghuguha Dol, Ma Manipuri Than, Padumani Than built by the several kings are worth visiting.

-1,800 veteran soldiers led by a Hazarika joined the Kachari expedition of Rudra Singha (1696 - 1714).
-It was one of the centers of the bell metal industry in the Ahom period.

 Dhemaji became a fully-fledged district on 14 October 1989, when it was split from Lakhimpur district.

 Demographics

 As of 2011 India census, Dhemaji had a population of 12816.
 Males constitute 51% of the population and females 49%.
 Dhemaji has an average literacy rate of 92%, higher than the national average of 59.5%: male literacy is 94% and, female literacy is 89%.
 In Dhemaji, 11% of the population is under 6 years of age.